Skip to Content

 do sunburns turn into tans?

 After healing from sunburn, the affected area might be tanner than usual.
-Just keep in mind tanning is just another form of skin damage caused by ultraviolet radiation.
+Just keep in mind that tanning is just another form of skin damage caused by ultraviolet radiation.
 Try to avoid tanning booths and prolonged sun exposure when possible.

 On a daily basis, you should be using products that contain SPF, especially on your face.
 This is even true for cloudy days or the winter months.